 paper, while searching an index for literature, first scan the title.
 If the

 title indicates that the paper might be relevant, scan the abstract and print

-the citation if the abstract appears relevant.
-From the list of abstracts,
+the citation if the abstract appears relevant (or email it to yourself, or add it to a reference system).
+From the list of citations,

 pick the most relevant articles and obtain copies.